dalgudot/react-toast/README.md

 #### API

-react-toast includes a `<ToastProvider />` component, which makes the toast available everywhere of your app when you need notification for user.
+React Toast includes a `<ToastProvider />` component, which makes the toast available everywhere of your app when you need notification for user.

 ```jsx
 import { ToastProvider } from '@dalgu/react-toast';